RespectiveAT7/StorePass/README.md

 # **StorePass**
 This is a local Password Manager!
-Save your passwords behind your biometrics and forget about remembering a thousand passwords.
+Save your passwords behind your biometrics and forget about remembering a thousand passwords, with Material-You design! 😎

 ## What is StorePass
 As the name suggest, this app stores your passwords locally on your own android device.